mantidproject/mantid/docs/source/algorithms/DiffractionFocussing-v2.rst

    created.
 #.
 The algorithm determines the X boundaries for each group as the upper
    and lower limits of all contributing detectors.
-It then calculates a logarithmic step that preserve the number of bins in the initial workspace.
+It then calculates a logarithmic step that preserves the number of bins in the initial workspace.
    It assumes that the entire data set uses logarithmic binning in the process (i.e. it does not check for constant width binning).
 #.
 All histograms are read and rebinned to the new grid for their group.